 No matter what your preference is in the "bean debate," the truth is chili is easy to make and one of the heartiest and most crowd pleasing meals you can serve.

-Season the Meat First
+How To Season the Meat for Chili

-This is such an easy to chili to make, right on the stove.
+This is such an easy chili to make, right on the stove.
 Don't let the list of spices discourage you.
 They are easy spices to keep on hand and you'll use them again and again.

 Allow a few minutes for the spices to steam with the meat and onions before adding the beans and the rest of the ingredients.